Be baptized, confirmed or received

 Confirmation is the rite in which we express a mature commitment to Christ, and receive strength from the Holy Spirit though prayer and laying on of hands by a bishop.
 (Book of Common Prayer, p.
 860) This is done for any individual who was baptized as a child and is now prepared to make an adult commitment to Jesus Christ.

 Reception into the Episcopal Church is done in the same service as Confirmation and is also done with the laying on of hands by a bishop.
-Those who are coming from another denomination and want to be formally received into the Episcopal Church as active members are welcome to make an appointment with the Rector.
+Those who are coming from another denomination with bishops in the apostolic succession and want to be formally received into the Episcopal Church as active members are welcome to make an appointment with the Rector.
 Newcomer classes are usually offered as preparation for this step in a person’s faith formation.

 Reaffirmation by a church member is offered to those who have experienced a renewal or strengthening of their faith that has made a significant difference in how they live out their Christian faith.
 Reaffirmation is also offered in the same service as Confirmation and Reception not the Episcopal Church with the laying on of hands by a bishop.

-Persons interested in being confirmed, received or reaffirmed should contact the church office by email email@example.com or by telephone (603.444.3414) to make an appointment to speak with our Rector about the process.
+Persons interested in being confirmed, received or reaffirmed should contact the church office through the contact form by clicking here, or by telephone (603.444.3414) to make an appointment to speak with our Rector about the process.